nicolejkeeney/fluxnet_ESI/README.md

 # Atmospheric Humidity Deficits Tell Us About How Soil Moisture Deficits Down-Regulate Ecosystem Evaporation
 Code for wrangling and performing analyses with [FLUXNET](https://fluxnet.org/) 2015 eddy covariance data to better understand the relationship between vegetation-atmosphere interactions (reflected in atmospheric humidity) and soil moisture.
 Written by Nicole Keeney and Dennis Baldocchi @ UC Berkeley.
-Description will be extended to compliment Baldocchi et al. (in progress)
+Description will be extended to compliment Baldocchi et al. (in prep)

 ## Contact
 **Nicole Keeney**<br>